Turbulent disruption of density staircases in stratified shear flows

-Since $f$ and $C$ do not depend on $\hat{\kappa}_{4}$, the boundaries between stable and unstable regions also do not depend on \cpc{the `strength' of the regularising hyperdiffusion.
-However, $\hat{\kappa}_{4}$ does affect the magnitude of the growth rates (but not their sign), the particular value of the maximum unstable wavenumber (${\cal O}(1/\text{Re}\hat{\kappa}_{4})^{1/2}$ as shown previously) as well as the wavenumber associated with the maximum growth rate.
-Therefore the early-time length scale of the staircases which (potentially) form will depend on the strength of the imposed hyperdiffusion. }
+All in all, the boundaries between stable and unstable regions do not depend on the `strength' of the regularising hyperdiffusion (since $f$ and $C$ do not depend on $\kappa_{4}$).
+However, $\kappa_{4}$ does affect the magnitude of the growth rates.
+As a result, the system now has a largest unstable wavenumber (denoted $k_{c}$ in the subsequent and of order ${\cal O}(1/\text{Re}\kappa_{4})^{1/2}$ as shown previously) and a maximum growth rate $\sigma_{\text{max}}$ attained at a wavenumber that we will denote $k_{\text{max}}$.
+We plot these quantities for various values of the parameters in figures~\ref{fig:stability_plot_maximum_growth_rate} and~\ref{fig:stability_plot_maximum_unstable_wave_number}.
+The maximum growth rate $\sigma_{\text{max}}$ may be interpreted as a relevant time scale of \rev{staircase} formation whereas $k_{\text{max}}$ may be thought of as the length scale of the \rev{staircases} potentially forming, at least at early times, before subsequent coarsening through layer merger, as we discuss further below.

-Using the above, we can determine a relevant value for $\hat{\kappa}_{4}$.
-More precisely, it is chosen so that the largest unstable wavenumber is of order or smaller than, in dimensionless form, $L / L_{K}$ where $L_{K} := (\nu_{m}^{3}/\epsilon)^{1/4}$ is the Kolmogorov length scale. \cpc{We choose this scale as it the scale below which viscosity finally dissipates kinetic energy.
-Since the flows we are interested in typically have $\text{Pr}_m \gtrsim 1$, $L_K > L_B := L_K/\sqrt{\text{Pr}_{m}}$, the Batchelor scale at which fine structure in the scalar field is smoothed out by diffusivity.
-Therefore $L_K$ is a natural conservative scale to choose to regularise the build-up of perturbations at small scales.} We have shown that the largest unstable wavenumber is of order $(1/\text{Re}\hat{\kappa_{4}})^{1/2}$.
-Therefore, for $\text{Re} = \mathcal{O}(1000)$, we want $\hat{\kappa}_{4} \gtrsim 10^{-8}$.
-For the purpose of our numerical experiment (section~\ref{section:nonlinear_dynamics}) and in order to form layers that are not too small nor too large, we \cpc{henceforth choose the conservative values} $\hat{\kappa}_{4} = 10^{-5}$ or $10^{-7}$, depending on the particular choice of the parameters, as discussed further below.